flex-protocol/sui-flex-swap/README.md

 * `pomGroupId` is the GroupId of the off-chain service.
 We use Maven as the project management tool for off-chain service.
 It should be all lowercase and the parts should be separated by dots.
 * `suiMoveProjectDirectoryPath` is the directory path where the on-chain Sui contract code is placed.
 It should be a readable and writable directory path in the container.

-After the above command is successfully executed, two directories `sui-java-service` and `sui-contracts` should be added to the local current directory.
+After the above command is successfully executed, two directories `sui-java-service` and `sui-contracts/core` should be added to the local current directory.

 ### Implementing business logic

-The tool has generated some files with the suffix `_logic.move` in the directory `sui-contracts/sources`.
+The tool has generated some files with the suffix `_logic.move` in the directory `sui-contracts/core/sources`.

 Generally, these files contain the scaffolding code of functions that implement business logic, namely the signature part of the functions.